Wellesley College was founded in 1870. A four-year, women’s, liberal arts college, Wellesley enrolls more than 2,500 undergraduates.

 Wellesley College is known for it's academic work in the following disciplines:

-Wellesley College's most influential alumni faculty include professors and professionals in the fields of Social Work, Psychology, and Philosophy.
+Wellesley College's most influential alumni include professors and professionals in the fields of Social Work, Sociology, and Philosophy.
 Here are some of Wellesley College's most famous alumni: